 Traditional crops on the Peruvian coast include cotton, sugarcane, and rice.
-However, since 2000, agriculture had a large development through the diversi-fication of crops including export fruits such as blueberries, avocados, and asparagus.
+However, since 2000, agriculture had a large development through the diversification of crops, including export fruits like blueberries, avocados, and asparagus.
 Agriculture can interact with the marine environment through runoff and drainage.
 Although the water deficit in mostly sandy terrain decrease the interaction with marine areas, except during torrential rains due to El Nino events.
 Rains produces landslides known as "huaycos", which increase runoff of sediments and organic matter, including chemical compounds from fertilizers and pesticides to the sea.

-Tourism and recreation
+Tourism & recreation